microsoft/TypeScript-Handbook/pages/Module Resolution.md

 Node will walk up the directory chain, looking through each `node_modules` until it finds the module you tried to load.

 Following up our example above, consider if `/root/src/moduleA.js` instead used a non-relative path and had the import `var x = require("moduleB");`.
-Node would then try to resolve `moduleB` to each of the locations until one worked.
+Node would then try to resolve `moduleB` to each of the locations until one works.

 1. `/root/src/node_modules/moduleB.js`
 2. `/root/src/node_modules/moduleB/package.json` (if it specifies a `"main"` property)